ferntheplant/zmk-config-zen-2/KEYMAP.md

 |Fkeys shift|1|x|

 total = 96 symbols

-3 layers = 90 keys
-=> At least 6 symbols must be shifted
+I want to use maximum 3 layers so I have 90 main matrix keys across all layers.
+This implies at least 6 symbols must be shifted within a layer.

-But I only shift 4 on base layer meaning 2 symbols must be dropped
+I only shift 4 on base layer (to match default QWERTY) meaning 2 symbols must be dropped

 TODO: add F11 and F12 just in case!!!

+## Keymap layout in code

 ```c
 // -----------------------------------------------------------------------------------------